-It’s important to study process excellence, primarily Lean and Six Sigma methodologies, as a means to contextualizing data to solve everyday business problems.
+Studying process excellence, like Lean and Six Sigma methodologies, helps you to contextualize data to solve everyday business problems.

 Identifying Relationships Between Processes

 Perspective is your ability to see all relevant data in a meaningful relationship to other data.
 Studying business process, primarily Lean and Six Sigma methodologies, is a way of contextualizing that data.

 Think of it like this: Is a process self-contained, or is it merely one piece of a larger process?
 When you think about a business problem as a process problem, you start considering all aspects of inputs, outputs and transformations to produce a product or service.

 Thinking this way allows you to identify meaningful relationships between labor, technology and outputs from end to end.